vinegarhq/vinegarhq.github.io/src/Installation/guides/package.md

 # cast vinegar
 ```

-(Do note that on 64-bit systems, 32-bit wine and gnutls will have to be sourced elsewhere as there is no multilib support)
+(Do note that on 64-bit systems, 32-bit Wine will have to be sourced elsewhere as there is no multilib support)